ory/hydra/docs/versioned_docs/version-v1.5/implement-consent.md

 processed.

-Next, the user will be redirect to the Login Provider which was set using the `URLS_LOGIN` environment variable.
-For example, the user is redirected to `https://login-provider/login?login_challenge=1234` if `URLS_LOGIN=https://login-provider/login`.
+Next, the user will be redirect to the Login Provider which was set using the `OAUTH2_LOGIN_URL` environment variable.
+For example, the user is redirected to `https://login-provider/login?login_challenge=1234` if `OAUTH2_LOGIN_URL=https://login-provider/login`.
 This redirection happens _always_ and regardless of whether the user has a valid login session or if the user needs to authenticate.

 The service which handles requests to `https://login-provider/login` must first fetch information on the authentication request using a REST API call.
 Please be